John Muir Trust

 The John Muir Trust (JMT) is a Scottish charity, established in 1983 to conserve wild land and wild places for the benefit of all.
 The Trust runs an environmental award scheme, manages several estates, mainly in the Highlands and Islands of Scotland and campaigns for better protection of wild land.
-In 2017, it took on a lease to manage Glenridding Common in the English Lake District.

 Activities

 The John Muir Trust was founded in 1983 by Denis Mollison, Nicholas Luard, Nigel Hawkins and Chris Brasher.
 The organisation was inspired by the work of Scottish-born conservationist John Muir – a key figure in the modern conservation movement, particularly in the USA where he worked to save Yosemite National Park and other areas of wilderness.
 Building on Muir's reputation there, the Trust has links with the Sierra Club, which John Muir founded in California in 1892.

-The Trust is a membership organization with more than 11,000 members (December 2017).
+The Trust is a membership organisation.
+It currently has less than 10,000 members (31/12/2024), a decrease of over 10% since December 2017.
 It works to raise awareness of the benefits of wild land and campaigns for better protection of wild land, challenging inappropriate developments when these threaten an area.
 In 2014, the Scottish Government adopted the Wild Land Areas map into planning policy.

 In February 1997, Environment Minister Lord Lindsay launched a new environmental award scheme, the John Muir Award, which has grown steadily over 21 years.

 John Muir's birthplace

 In 1998, together with East Lothian Council, Dunbar's John Muir Association and Dunbar Community Council, the Trust formed a new organisation called the John Muir Birthplace Trust.
 The following year JMBT purchased John Muir's Birthplace at 126 High Street, Dunbar.
 They have turned it into a centre which tells the story of John Muir's early years in Dunbar where he established his passion for wild places and creatures.

 In 2013, the Trust opened the Wild Space visitor centre below its existing offices in the centre of Pitlochry.
+As at 2024, the Wild Space is yet to make a profit, although it operates primarily as a public engagement forum.
+However, it does not appear to have generated any significant increase in membership.